Public access to documents of the European Ombudsman

 According to Regulation 1049/2001, institutions should create a public register of documents.
 To this end, the Ombudsman publishes core business documents on the online cases section of our website, as well as all documents adopted in relation to strategy, policy and management.
 This is done on the basis of the Ombudsman’s Decision on Records Management and document filing plan.

+The European Ombudsman has adopted a Decision setting out how the Office deals with access to document requests.
 If you would like to request access to other documents held by the European Ombudsman, you can submit a request for access to documents in any of the official EU languages:

 - by post at: